Type a keyword — credit, dividends, Roth, freelancing, Etsy, tax — to filter the archive.

 Money Basics

 Klarna, Afterpay, Affirm.
 They look free.
 The good ones, sometimes, technically are.
-The reason I do not use any of them is more boring than the standard 'they trap you in debt' argument — and harder to argue against.
+The strongest case against them is more boring than the standard 'they trap you in debt' argument — and harder to argue against.

 Passive Income